hmrc/crypto/README.md

 libraryDependencies += "uk.gov.hmrc" %% "crypto" % "[INSERT-VERSION]"
 ```

+## Use

+### Symmetric encrypter/decrypters

+There are 3 flavours:

+- `AesCrypto`

+  An implementation of "AES" Cipher.

+  It represents the encypted data as `Crypted`, which contains a single base64 encoded String.

+  To create, either call `CompositeSymmetricCrypto.aes` with the secret keys, or instantiate `CryptoWithKeysFromConfig` to look up the keys from config.
+These both take previous keys for decryption to support key rotation.

+- `AesGCMCrypto`

+  Similar to AesCrypto, but uses the GCM algorithm.
+This includes the use of a nonce.
+Note, the associated data is always set to an empty array.
+Use `CryptoGcmAd` if setting the associated data is required.

+  It represents the encypted data as `Crypted`, which contains a single base64 encoded String.

+  To create, either call `CompositeSymmetricCrypto.aesGCM` with the secret keys, or instantiate `CryptoGCMWithKeysFromConfig` to look up the keys from config.
+  These both take previous keys for decryption to support key rotation.

+- `CryptoGcmAd`

+  It is similar to `AesGCMCrypto`, but it additionally takes some associated data when encrypting and decrypting.

+  It is a replacement to `SecreGCMCipher` that was previously included in many clients; and to simplify migration, it represents the encrypted data with `EncryptedValue` rather than `Crypted`.

+  Create by either instantiating `CryptoGcmAd` with the secret keys, or `CryptoGcmAdFromConfig` to look up the keys from config.
+These both take previous keys for decryption to support key rotation.

+See [java docs](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) for more details.

 ## Changes

 ### Version 7.0.0

 - The `secure` library has been rolled into `crypto`.
 The package has changed from `hmrc.gov.uk.secure` to `hmrc.gov.uk.crypto.secure`.
-- `SecureGCMCipher` has been added.
-It is different from `GCMCrypto` in that it supports associated data to be provided on each encrypt/decrypt.
+- `CryptoGcmAd` has been added.
+It is different from `AesGCMCrypto` in that it supports associated data to be provided on each encrypt/decrypt.